NeoGeographyToolkit/StereoPipeline/docs/examples/msl.rst

 <https://en.wikipedia.org/wiki/Curiosity_(rover)>`_.
 See :numref:`rig_examples` for
 other examples.

 This approach uses only the images to create a self-consistent solution, without placing it in the right location on the Mars surface.
+Registration to the ground can later be done as in :numref:`msl_registration`.

 Section :numref:`csm_msl` discusses using the known camera poses for MSL.

 .. _rig_msl_figure: